Linda Gartin

 Career and Technical Education is a program of study that provides students with the skills needed for careers in growing employment sectors.
 Upon graduation, Career and Technical Education students may enter employment, apprenticeship, one-year or two-year college degree or certificate programs, four-year college degree programs or other post-secondary training.
 Career and Technical Education provides hands-on applied learning experiences that build academic knowledge, problem solving skills, general employment skills and specific career skills.

-Gilchrist County Schools offer a variety of Career and Technical Programs including to Career Tech Academies, Magnet Programs, and programs offered at each school.
+Gilchrist County Schools offer a variety of Career and Technical Programs.
 Please click HERE for more info on Career and Technical Education in Gilchrist County.

 Criminal Justice